-- The operator shall ensure that bins are not overfilled or overloaded. - Waste incineration devices are not permitted, and offsite waste treatment and disposal shall be carried-out in accordance with regulatory requirements. - For bin traffic areas, either level surfaces (smooth and without steps) or gentle ramps are recommended, including a roll-over kerb or ramp.
-Should ramp gradients, bin weight, and/or distance affect the ease/safety of bin transfers, the operator shall consider the use of a suitable tug. - The operator and waste collector shall observe all relevant OH&S legislation, regulations, and guidelines.
-The relevant entity shall define their tasks and: - Comply with Worksafe Victoria's Occupational Health and Safety Guidelines for the Collection, Transport and Unloading of Non-hazardous Waste and Recyclable Materials (June 2003). - Assess the Manual Handling Risk and prepare a Manual Handling Control Plan for waste and bin transfers (as per regulatory requirements and Victorian COP for Manual Handling). - Obtain and provide to staff/contractors equipment manuals, training, health and safety procedures, risk assessments, and adequate personal protective equipment (PPE) to control/minimise risks/hazards associated with all waste management activities.
+- The Operator shall observe local laws and ensure that bins aren't overfilled or overloaded. - Waste incineration devices are not permitted, and offsite waste treatment and disposal shall be carried-out in accordance with regulatory requirements. - For bin traffic areas, either level surfaces (smooth and without steps) or gentle ramps are recommended, including a roll-over kerb or ramp.
+Should ramp gradients, bin weight and/or distance affect the ease/safety of bin transfers, the Operator shall consider the use of a suitable tug. - The Operator and waste collector, shall observe all relevant OH&S legislation, regulations and guidelines.
+The relevant entity shall define their tasks and: - Comply with Worksafe Victoria's Occupational Health and Safety Guidelines for the Collection, Transport and Unloading of Non-hazardous Waste and Recyclable Materials (June 2003). - Assess the Manual Handling Risk, and prepare a Manual Handling Control Plan for waste and bin transfers (as per regulatory requirements and Victorian COP for Manual Handling). - Obtain and provide to staff/contractors; equipment manuals, training, health and safety procedures, risk assessments and adequate personal protective equipment (PPE) to control/minimise risks/hazards associated with all waste management activities.
 As a starting point, these documents and procedures shall address the following:

 Task (to be confirmed) Hazard (TBC) Control Measures (TBC) Sorting waste and cleaning the waste system Bodily puncture.
 Biological & electrical hazards Personal protective equipment (PPE).
-Develop a waste-sorting procedure Bin manual handling Sprain, strain, crush PPE.
-Maintain bin wheel-hubs.
+Develop a waste-sorting procedure Bin manual handling Sprain, strain, crush PPE, staff training.
+Maintain bin wheel- hubs.
 Limit bin weight.
-Provide mechanical assistance to transfer bins Chute discharge Strike & debris from falling waste PPE, staff training, and signage, maintain access restrictions.
-Include a suitable curtain/skirt and a locked mesh fence around the discharge zone of the chute Bin transfers and emptying into truck Vehicular strike, run- over PPE.
+Provide mechanical assistance to transfer bins Bin transfers and emptying into truck Vehicular strike, run- over PPE.
 Develop a Hazard Control Plan for transfers and collections.
 Maintain visibility.
 Use a mechanical bin-tipper Truck access (reversing & manoeuvring) Vehicular incident, strike, run-over PPE.
 Use a trained spotter.
 Develop a truck-manoeuvring and traffic-control procedure

-Note: The above shall be confirmed by a qualified OH&S professional who shall also prepare site-specific assessments, procedures, and controls (refer to Section 6).
+Note: The above shall be confirmed by a qualified OH&S professional, who shall also prepare site-specific assessments, procedures and controls (refer to Section 6).